What are the Requirements of Regulation CF Crowdfunding?

 The adopted requirements are based on the amount offered and sold within the past 12 months as follows:

-- For issuers offering $100,000 (subject to inflation adjustments, currently $107,000) or less: disclosure of the amount of total income, taxable income, and total tax as reflected in the issuer’s federal income tax returns certified by the principal executive officer to reflect accurately the information in the issuer’s federal income tax returns (in lieu of filing a copy of the tax returns), and financial statements certified by the principal executive officer to be true and complete in all material respects.
+- For issuers offering $100,000 (subject to inflation adjustments, currently $124,000 as of November 2022) or less: disclosure of the amount of total income, taxable income, and total tax as reflected in the issuer’s federal income tax returns certified by the principal executive officer to reflect accurately the information in the issuer’s federal income tax returns (in lieu of filing a copy of the tax returns), and financial statements certified by the principal executive officer to be true and complete in all material respects.

 - If, however, financial statements of the issuer are available that have either been reviewed or audited by an independent public accountant, the issuer must provide those financial statements instead and need not include the information reported on the federal income tax returns or the certification of the principal executive officer.

-- For issuers offering more than $500,000 but not more than $1 million of securities in reliance on Regulation Crowdfunding for the first time: financial statements reviewed by a public accountant that is independent of the issuer.
+- For issuers offering more than $618,000 but not more than $1.235 million of securities in reliance on Regulation Crowdfunding for the first time (as of November 2022): financial statements reviewed by a public accountant that is independent of the issuer.
 If, however, financial statements are available that have been audited by an independent public accountant, the issuer must provide those financial statements instead and need not include the reviewed financial statements.

 - For issuers that have previously sold securities in reliance on Regulation Crowdfunding: Financial statements audited by an independent public accountant are required.